RoelofSetsFire/data-processing-1/info/30 Policies.md

 The data processing course consists of several parts.
 The online video lectures, the reading assignments and the questions that go with them and normal homework assignments.
-Attendence is required at the reading sessions, design critique sesssions and tutuorials.
+Attendence is required at the reading sessions and the lab sesssions.
 You are allowed to be absent only once without sanctions, further absence may result in extra work being assigned.
-Homework is to be handed in according to the [schedule], you are allowed one slipped deadline (sunday in stead of thursday).
+Homework is to be handed in according to the [schedule], you are allowed one slipped deadline.

-If circumstances force you to miss a reading group meeting, a design critique session or a homework deadline be sure to mention this to the instructors ahead of time use our [email].
+If circumstances force you to miss a reading group meeting, a lab session or a homework deadline be sure to mention this to the instructors ahead of time, use our [email].
 Feel free to discuss any issues that come up (you may be referred to our coordinator).

-[email]: mailto:data@mprog.nl
+[email]: mailto:help@mprog.nl
 [schedule]: /#processing-schedule

 ## Regulations